Running an instance

 Step 1: Visit the Dashboard

-Log in to the Openstack dashboard at http://CONTROL_NODE/dashboard - the username is "admin".
-The password can be found in the file keystonerc_admin in the /root/ directory of the control node.
+Log in to the Openstack dashboard at http://CONTROL_NODE/dashboard - the username is "demo".
+The password can be found in the file keystonerc_demo in the /root/ directory of the control node.

 Step 2: Enable SSH on your default security group.